Platform Engineer Activity: Setup an Ephemeral Dev Environment on OpenShift

 -

-Click on the Create menu on the left-hand navigation, and choose Register Existing Component.
+icon on the top navigation to access the Create menu, and choose Register Existing Component.

 -